SkroxiousDM/SkroxiousDM/docs/7.House_rules/Skill_Proficiency.md

 When another player attempts a Skill check roll to gain new information (Perception, History, Arcana, etc.) from the DM and fails, you may attempt the same check only if you have a higher Skill modifier than theirs.

 ## Helping Others
-When you use the Help action to aid another character in a task, you must have proficiency in that Skill.
+When you use the Help action to aid another character in a task, you must be at least trained in that Skill.

 # TIERS OF PROFICIENCY
 In addition to the two tiers of proficiency present in the Player’s Handbook - proficiency and expertise - these rules introduces two new tiers of proficiency: trained, and specialization.
 Progressing from one tier to the next is not a given, however; if you’re proficient in a skill, and you gain that proficiency again from another source, you do not automatically gain expertise.
 Instead, in these instances, you can choose another proficiency of the same type, as discussed in Chapter 4 of the Player’s Handbook.